If you’re considering trading forex and CFDs, you will need to find a broker who specializes in offering you access to these products.

 - Decide on the direction that you think the asset will trade by either clicking the Buy or Sell button

-XTB Online Trading is a very good platform for forex trading and offers a particularly friendly trading platform to newcomers.
+XTB Online Trading is a very good platform for forex trading (some even say one of the best forex brokers) and offers a particularly friendly trading platform to newcomers.

 On top of that, you can also trade CFDs on crypto, stocks, and commodities.
 If you’re not necessarily looking for a dedicated forex broker, you will appreciate this variety of markets they offer access to.